Marsh: Vernal pools

 Vernal pools are a type of marsh found only seasonally in shallow depressions in the land.
 They can be covered in shallow water, but in the summer and fall, they can be completely dry.
-In western North America, vernal pools tend to form in open grasslands, whereas in the east they often occur in forested landscapes.
+In western North America, vernal pools tend to form in open grasslands, whereas in the east, they often occur in forested landscapes.
 Further south, vernal pools form in pine savannas and flatwoods.
-Many amphibian species depend upon vernal pools for spring breeding; these ponds provide habitat free from fish, which eat the eggs and young of amphibians.
+Many amphibian species depend upon vernal pools for spring breeding; these ponds provide a habitat free from fish, which eat the eggs and young of amphibians.
 An example is the endangered gopher frog.
 Similar temporary ponds occur in other world ecosystems, where they may have local names.
-However, the term vernal pool can be applied to all such temporary pool ecosystems.
+However, vernal pool can be applied to all such temporary pool ecosystems.

 Playa lakes

-Playa lakes are a form of shallow freshwater marsh that occurs in the southern high plains of the United States.
+Playa lakes are a form of shallow freshwater marsh in the southern high plains of the United States.
 Like vernal pools, they are only present at certain times of the year and generally have a circular shape.
 As the playa dries during the summer, conspicuous plant zonation develops along the shoreline.

 Prairie potholes

-Prairie potholes are found in the northern parts of North America as the Prairie Pothole Region.
-These landscapes were once covered by glaciers, and as a result shallow depressions were formed in great numbers.
+Prairie potholes are found in northern North America, such as the Prairie Pothole Region.
+Glaciers once covered these landscapes, and as a result, shallow depressions were formed in great numbers.
 These depressions fill with water in the spring.
 They provide important breeding habitats for many species of waterfowl.
 Some pools only occur seasonally, while others retain enough water to be present all year.